Trump plans to meet Xi after US-China talks end with no deal

-“Based on many months of negotiations, we had two very intense and very long days of discussions,” said U.S. Trade Representative Robert Lighthizer.
+Timothy Keeler, former chief of staff at the Office of the U.S. Trade Representative, said he thinks a U.S.-China deal is possible.
+But “I don’t think it’s possible in the next four weeks,” said Keeler, now partner at the law firm Mayer Brown.
+“That’s why I tend to think both sides will do something and find a way to keep talking.”

-Lighthizer added: “We have much work to do if we’re going to have an agreement.
-But we made substantial progress.”
+The White House had no details on when a presidential-level meeting might take place.
+Trump is expected to travel to Asia in late February for another meeting with North Korean leader Kim Jong Un, though the White House has not announced a date and location for those talks.

-The U.S.-China trade hostilities have weakened both economies, shaken financial markets and clouded the outlook for global trade.
+The U.S.-China trade hostilities escalated after Trump took office, weakening both economies, shaking financial markets and clouding the outlook for global trade.
 Analysts have held out little hope the two countries can reach a comprehensive deal over the next month.

 At the heart of the conflict is the U.S. demand that Beijing stop taking predatory actions — from intellectual theft to the forced handover of technology by U.S. companies — in a drive to become a global power in such fields as robotics and electric cars.
 The Trump administration also complains that Beijing unfairly subsidizes its own tech companies.